smatechnologies/ibm-i-agent-docs/docs/reference/performance.md

 Parameters in this group not discussed here are covered in detail in [IBM i LSAM Configuration](../configuration/configuration.md).

 JORS means job output retrieval system (or service).
-For the IBM i LSAM, JORS is the function that stores and later retrieves IBM i job log reports when the OpCon/xps Schedule functions are used to "view output" of the job.
+For the IBM i LSAM, JORS is the function that stores and later retrieves IBM i job log reports when the OpCon Schedule functions are used to "view output" of the job.
 JORS does not presently support retrieval of any other type of job output.

 The JORS communications performance parameters work exactly the same as the job scheduling communications performance parameters.
 For details, please review the previous section of this document.
 However, the  LSAM's JORS communications server program has a complete different workprofile from the job scheduling server program.

 Job scheduling involves a constant flow of transactions that govern the operation of many IBM i jobs all at once.
 Transactions from different jobs will overlap each other in the data communications flow.
 There is only the one communications server job handling the entire job scheduling activity flow.

 In contrast, the JORS communications server program actually spawns a worker job to handle each JORS request.
-A single JORS request arriving from OpCon/xps will be handed over to a worker job, and then the worker job will complete the conversation during the process of retrieving information from the LSAM database files and transferring that information to OpCon/xps.
+A single JORS request arriving from OpCon will be handed over to a worker job, and then the worker job will complete the conversation during the process of retrieving information from the LSAM database files and transferring that information to OpCon.
 Obviously, the process of listing the report files available for a job is a very short process because there is only one job log report supported for each IBM i job at this time.
-On the other hand, the OpCon/xps transaction that requests the content of the job log report could require that a worker job send a very long stream of data from IBM i to the OpCon/xps server.
+On the other hand, the OpCon transaction that requests the content of the job log report could require that a worker job send a very long stream of data from IBM i to the OpCon server.
 Fortunately, the LSAM JORS server sub-program uses data blocking to pump report data at a very rapid pace.

 In general, the JORS server programs are not required to be as aggressive as the job scheduling server.
 Also, the JORS worker jobs tend to disappear very quickly from the IBM i system.
 Therefore, the JORS communications performance parameters are not as critical as the job scheduling parameters.